How To Choose Best Type of Utility Knife

 Frequently Asked Questions (FAQ)

-What’s the Difference Between a Utility Knife and Box Cutter
+What’s the Difference Between a Utility Knife and a Box Cutter?

-A typical box cutter is designed solely for one purpose – cutting boxes.
-Therefore, regular box cutters use a short blade and handle for slicing open packaging tape or corrugated cardboard.
+A typical box cutter is designed solely for one purpose—cutting boxes.
+Therefore, regular box cutters use a short blade and handle to slice open packaging tape or corrugated cardboard.

 On the other hand, a Utility Knife is a multi-purpose tool with a rugged full-grip handle designed with a longer blade, capable of slicing much sturdier materials, such as wood, drywall, insulation, and even cardboard.